iitis/QSWalk.jl/README.md

 ## Installation

 QSWalk requires [Expokit package for Julia](https://github.com/acroy/Expokit.jl), implementing some routines contained in [EXPOKIT](http://www.maths.uq.edu.au/expokit).
-This package will be installed automatically with `QSWalk` installation
+This package will be installed automatically with `QSWalk` installation.

+The package can be installed simply with Pkg REPL:
 ```julia
 (v1.0) pkg> add QSWalk
 ```